 And while you’re there, take a walk over to the U.S.S.
 Oklahoma Memorial.
 Both memorials will make you appreciate the sacrifices these brave men made for our Nation.

-Wrapping up our 12 best places to celebrate the 4th of July
+Wrapping up the best places to celebrate the 4th of July

 We hope our list of these 4th of July celebrations inspire you to go all out this year to enjoy America’s independence.